siyer70/leagueinfoprovider/README.md

 4. Check the status of the service: bin/status.sh (MAC / Linux) - In Windows, status is visible in the spawned windows

+		a.
 Status should be running
-		UI code runs in 3000 port of localhost (npm start default) – In Prod, port 8400 is used in EC2 host Service runs in 8500 port of localhost – In Prod, same port is used in EC2 host So, you can access the app using url:
+		b.
+UI code runs in 3000 port of localhost (npm start default) – In Prod, port 8400 is used in EC2 host
+		c.
+Service runs in 8500 port of localhost – In Prod, same port is used in EC2 host

+		So, you can access the app using url:

 			Local: http://localhost:3000/
 			Prod:  http://13.58.209.5:8080

-				In Prod, since 8080 is the only port opened, Apache as reverse proxy / gateway is configured in this port to manage the requests for both Web Server & API Server (see the architecture page for more details)
+		(In Prod, since 8080 is the only port opened, Apache as reverse proxy / gateway is configured in this port to manage the requests for both Web Server & API Server - see the architecture page for more details)

 		And access the API service using the swagger url:

 				Local:  http://localhost:8500/v1/swagger-ui.html
 				Prod: http://13.58.209.5:8080/v1/swagger-ui.html